 The disclosures described above may involve transferring your personal data overseas.
 If you are dealing with us within the European Economic Area (the “EEA”) you should be aware that this may include transfers to countries outside the EEA, including the UK and Jersey.
 (Equally, if you are dealing with us within the UK or Jersey, you should be aware that we may transfer your data outside of the UK or Jersey.)
 Some of these countries do not have similarly strict data privacy laws.

 We will ensure that any such transfers are carried out in compliance with applicable law, including, where necessary, being governed by data transfer agreements (such as the European Commission approved model clauses) designed to ensure that your personal data is protected on terms approved for this purpose by the European Commission (or UK or Jersey government, as applicable) or as otherwise required under applicable law.
-If you want to request a copy of any such agreements, please contact us using the details set out in the contact section below.
+If you want to request further information on the specific mechanism used by us when transferring your personal data, please contact us using the details set out in the contact section below.

 HOW LONG DO YOU RETAIN PERSONAL DATA?